khelmric/gcp-org-chart/README.md

 Web app that visualizes Google Cloud resource hierarchy (organization → folders → projects) using the Cloud Asset Inventory API and an interactive Org Chart.

 ## Features
-- Search by resource ID (organization, folder, or project).
+- Zoom in/out with the mouse wheel.
+- Pan the chart with drag-and-drop (left click + hold).
+- Collapse/expand nodes with double click.
+- Search for any content using the Search field.
+The search function works in tooltips too where the resource create_date is placed (e.g. search for resources created on the 2025-12-12).
+- Focus on a child resource with the **Focus** button.
+- Hide resources with the **Hide** button.
+- Delete a resource and all children with the **Delete** button.
-- Interactive org chart with focus, delete, collapse, and restore actions.
+- Undo/redo actions with the **↺** and **↻** buttons.
-- Hide/show nodes, undo/redo actions.
+- Restore the initial view with the **Reset all** button.
+- Switch between light and dark mode.
-- Save chart as PNG.
+- Save the chart as PNG.
-- Light/dark mode toggle.

 ## Prerequisites
 - Python 3.11+